South Carolina Trial Attorneys Protecting Clients with Cancer After Exposure to Roundup Herbicide

 Individuals who have used and been exposed to Roundup for many years are contracting non-Hodgkin’s Lymphoma, despite Monsanto’s insistence that their product is safe for people and pets.
 Some of those who have been diagnosed with cancer after long exposure to Roundup are suing Monsanto in product liability lawsuits for failure to adequately warn consumers of the dangers associated with using their products.

-At McGowan, Hood & Felder, LLC, our South Carolina trial attorneys are here to protect your rights to fair compensation when you have suffered an injury due to someone else’s negligence.
+At McGowan, Hood, Felder & Phillips, LLC, our South Carolina trial attorneys are here to protect your rights to fair compensation when you have suffered an injury due to someone else’s negligence.
 Our team has handled some of the most complex environmental and toxic tort cases in the country, and we won’t back down from going against a company as big and as influential as Monsanto.
 We are here to be your strong advocate and to fight for justice on your behalf when your rights have been violated by a corporation that markets a dangerous product without warning the public about the dangers associated with using it.

 What is Roundup?